Clinical Cognition Alignment for Gastrointestinal Diagnosis with Multimodal LLMs: Related Work

 \subsection{Gastrointestinal Disease Diagnosis}

-Computer Aided Diagnosis systems have become an integral component of modern gastroenterology, designed to assist clinicians in mitigating interobserver variability and reducing lesion miss rates during endoscopic screening \cite{ramoni2025artificial}.
+Computer Aided Diagnosis systems have become an integral component of modern gastroenterology, designed to assist clinicians in mitigating interobserver variability and reducing lesion miss rates during endoscopic screening \cite{ramoni2025artificial,lin2026models,zhu2026medsynapsevbridgingvisualperception}.
 Over the past decade, the field has been dominated by discriminative deep learning paradigms \cite{kroner2021artificial}.
 Convolutional Neural Networks and Vision Transformers have been extensively engineered to tackle specific gastrointestinal tasks, achieving expert level accuracy in polyp detection, anatomical landmark recognition, and ulcer classification \cite{fan2020pranet,roth2024domain}.
-Advanced segmentation architectures and object detection frameworks have been tailored to address the unique visual challenges of endoscopy, such as varying illumination, diverse organ topologies, and specular reflections \cite{hu2026pranet,soleymanjahi2024artificial}.
+Advanced segmentation and object detection methods have been tailored to address the unique visual challenges of endoscopy, such as varying illumination, diverse organ topologies, and specular reflections \cite{hu2026pranet,soleymanjahi2024artificial}.

 However, the clinical utility of these conventional methods is inherently restricted by their closed set nature and opaque decision making processes \cite{azad2024advances}.
 Traditional models function as silent classifiers that output rigid categorical predictions without providing the underlying diagnostic rationale \cite{he2025divgi}.
 To address the need for interpretability, recent literature has begun exploring report generation for endoscopy using vision language frameworks \cite{shu2025fleming,nath2025vila}.
 While these preliminary multimodal approaches can produce descriptive text, they generally treat endoscopic analysis as a standard image captioning problem \cite{deria2026medmo}.
 They fail to reflect the rigorous cognitive workflow of a senior endoscopist, which sequentially progresses from spatial anatomical localization to morphological assessment and finally to microscopic detail analysis \cite{mullappilly2026medix}.
 Consequently, current models lack causal diagnostic grounding and remain highly susceptible to environmental noise such as surgical instrument artifacts and mucosal bubbles.
-The development of next generation systems requires explicitly bridging this cognitive gap and establishing a strict causal association between localized pathological features and final diagnostic outputs.